hy520484/general-NLOS/README.md

  + `path_setup`: The path to the NLOS setup, which contains the 3D coordinates of laser points and detection points.

- + `width`: A tunable parameter that control the filters.
+ + `width`: A tunable parameter that controls the filters.

  + `N_ld`: A total of `N_ld` * `N_ld` pairs of laser point and detection point.